atlassian-archive/dataschool/dataschool/_chapters/learn-sql/midlevel/aggregate.md

 ---
-title: "Aggregate Functions"
+title: Aggregate Functions
 short: Aggregate
 meta_title: ''
-description: "Learn about the COUNT function in SQL.
+description: Learn about the COUNT function in SQL.
 The COUNT command is a commonly used aggregation function that takes whatever you give it and returns the count of how many there are.
-This interactive SQL tutorial will teach you how to COUNT."
+This interactive SQL tutorial will teach you how to COUNT.
 number: 70
 section: mid-level
 authors:
-- author: _people/dave.md
+- _people/dave.md
 reviewers:
-- reviewer: _people/matt.md
+- _people/matt.md
 image:
 is_featured: false

 ---
 Fetching the raw data is nice and all, but now we're going to start actually doing some aggregations and transformations to it!
 The first and probably most commonly used aggregation function we are going to learn is COUNT.
 The COUNT function takes whatever you give it and returns the count of how many there are.

 The following SQL will count how many albums are in our database.
 Put another way, we're going to query for a count of the number of rows are in the *ablums* table.
 Play around yourself and find how many are in the *artists* and *tracks* tables as well.